Artificial Intelligence Explained: Trends, Laws, Tools, and FAQs

 The past year (2023–2024) has seen rapid advancements in AI:

-Generative AITools like ChatGPT, Bard, and MidJourney create text, images, and music.
-Widely adopted for education, design, and business.
+Generative AI ToolsTools like ChatGPT, Bard, and Midjourney create lessons, images, and music, widely adopted in health, design, and business.

 Laws and Policies